 Roy Roy MacGregor

-In legend, Rob Roy MacGregor was a giant of a man; in reality, he was actually of average height.
-A man though with colossal strength and distinctive curly red hair.
+In legend, Rob Roy MacGregor was a giant of a man; in reality, he was of average height, though he had colossal strength and distinctive curly red hair.

-Nearly 350 years after the outlaw was born, the Rob Roy story lives on.
+The Rob Roy story lives on nearly 350 years after the outlaw was born.
 The romantic stories of this character were all played out across Loch Lomond & The Trossachs.

 Let's tell the Rob Roy story by location, at the key scenes throughout the National Park.